Local sources we’ve used for rabbit supplies:

 - SaveABunny – Mill Valley

 SS Bunny Boarding currently fosters animals from Humane Society Silicon Valley and Contra Costa Rabbit Rescue occasionally.
 We will also temporarily watch fosters for The Rabbit Haven when we have space.
-Please make sure that the rabbits have been vaccinated or will be vaccinated very soon after adoption due to the risks of RHDV2 in California.
-It takes at least 7 days after vaccination for full immunity to kick in.
+Please make sure that rabbits have been vaccinated or will be vaccinated very soon after adoption due to the risks of RHDV2 in California.

 Local rabbit veterinarian resources: